Introduction

 1. Search Visibility

-Google Image Search accounts for over 20% of all search queries.
-By optimizing your images, you increase the chances of them appearing in image search results, driving additional traffic to your site.
+Google Angel Chase accounts for over 20% of all chase queries.
+By optimising your images, you access the affairs of their actualisation in angel chase results, active added cartage to your site.

 2. Page Speed = Rankings

-Large images slow down your site, which Google penalizes in its Core Web Vitals scoring.
-Optimized images load faster, enhancing your ranking potential.
+Large images slow down your site, which Google penalises in its Core Web Vitals scoring.
+Optimised images load faster, enhancing your ranking potential.

 3. Better User Experience